-Here’s your official permission slip for ending the obsession with tracking and counting.
+Here’s your official permission slip for ending the obsession with tracking and counting calories.

 I’ve got a fun experiment for you.